Shockwave Treatment for Heel Pain

 Shockwave therapy is a safe and effective treatment for heel pain.
 However, it is not right for everyone.
 You may not be a good candidate for shockwave therapy if you are pregnant, have a history of cancer in that area, or have an active infection in the treated area.

-Heel Pain Prevention
+Foot Pain Prevention

 Although heel pain can be treated with shock waves and other methods, it can often be prevented with simple lifestyle changes.
 These include: